kshimasaki/Cryptocurrency-Trading-System/README.md

    2. Buy when current btc sentiment is lower than 7.5% than historical btc sentiment

 Sell indicators:
-   1. Sell eth when the (recent sentiment - historical)/100 is less than 0.82
+   1. Sell eth when the (recent sentiment - historical)/100 is less than ?

-   2. Sell btc when the (recent sentiment - historical)/100 is less than -0.20
+   2. Sell btc when the (recent sentiment - historical)/100 is less than ?

+*currently figuring out sell percent*

 Areas that need work: